stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

 ## Dataset description

-The dataset used in this project originates from the [Covid tested individuals data set](https://github.com/nshomron/covidpred/tree/master/data) - which is downloaded from the Israeli Ministry of Health website and translated into English by the authors of the paper [https://www.nature.com/articles/s41746-020-00372-6](https://www.nature.com/articles/s41746-020-00372-6).
+The dataset used in this project originates from the [Covid tested individuals data set](https://github.com/nshomron/covidpred/tree/master/data) - which is downloaded from the Israeli Ministry of Health website and translated into English by the authors of the paper [Machine learning-based prediction of COVID-19 diagnosis based on symptoms](https://www.nature.com/articles/s41746-020-00372-6).

-Data (loads of 20 zones and temperature of 11 stations) history ranges from the 1st hour of 2004/1/1 to the 6th hour of 2008/6/30.
-Given actual temperature history, 8 nonconsecutive weeks in the load history are set to be missing.

-In both of the original dataset files three columns are calendar variables: year, month of the year and day of the month, and the last 24 columns are the 24 hours of the day.
-Files:
-- `Load_history.csv` - first column is load zone ID
-- `Temperature_history.csv` - first column is temperature station ID

-Additionally, a file containing a list of holidays, `Holiday_list.csv`, for the period 2004-2008 is used.
+Data contains experiencing symptoms and Covid-19 test results for 1048575 people who were tested between 9th of October of 2020 and 11th of December of 2020 in Israel.
+There are 10 columns in the data, the first one recoding the Covid-19 test date, and the rest ones recording symptoms (cough, fever, sore throat, shortness of breath, headache), gender, whether the individual came in contact with a confirmed Covid-19 positive case, whether the individual is above 60 years old or not and finally the Covid-19 test result.

 ## Description of files

-There are **four** main files in this project repository:
+There are **three** main files in this project repository:

-- `dataPrep.py`
+- `forward_greedy_algorithm_features_selection.py`
-- `DataAnalysis.py`
+- `feature_engineering_and_l1_regularization_features_selection.py`
-- `Load_forecasting.py`
+- `Covid_prediction_classification_approaches.py`

-The `DataAnalysis.py` contains code for imputation of missing data and correlation analysis for load zones and temperature stations.
-The `Load_history.csv` is missing 8 nonconsecutive weeks of load data.
-Missing hourly load values were imputed using the mean value of the same load zone at the same time (hour, day, month) over the other available years.
-The correlation analysis showed that there is a strong correlation, for example, between load in load zone 1 and temperature measured by temperature station 6 (corr_coeff ~ 0.85).
-It is therefore likely that the load zone 1 and temperature station 6 are geograpically collocated.
+The `forward_greedy_algorithm_features_selection.py`

 The `dataPrep.py` contains code for data cleansing and preprocessing for regression.
 Various features (described below), including main effects and interaction effects, are generated and added to the datatable `full_model.csv`